spettersson/splunk4patientprivacy/data_guide.md

 MAX_TIMESTAMP_LOOKAHEAD = 27  # Indicating that the timestamp length is up to 27 characters.
 ```

-Best practices is to run tests to validate the configurations before putting them into production.
-This can be done via the "Add Data" wizard in Splunk Web
+Best practice is to run tests to validate the configurations before putting them into production.
+This is typically done in a separate Splunk environment dedicated to testing, but it can also be done via the "Add Data" wizard in Splunk Web
 1. Navigate to **Settings → Add Data** in Splunk Web.
 2. Click **Upload**.
 3. Click **Select File** and select a sample log file.